Former National Young Marines of the Year

 Westover Young Marines, Chicopee, Massachusetts

 Joseph Bacon retired from the Young Marines and graduated from high school in 2017.
-He attends Norwich University, a senior military college in Vermont and studies Electrical and Computer Engineering.
+He attended Norwich University, a senior military college in Vermont and studied Electrical and Computer Engineering.
 He completed 19 weeks of Rockdom training and became a member of the Corps. of Cadets during his freshman year.
-Bacon completed field training for the Air Force in the summer of 2019 both of which he has risen through the ranks.
-This year in the Corps. of Cadets, he is a Cadet Major and Officer in Charge of S-6 where he oversees the entire Corps.’
-IT operations.
-In Air Force ROTC, he is a Cadet Major and Group Commander who oversees the training and development of all incoming Air Force ROTC freshmen.
-Bacon is on track to commission as a 2nd Lt. in the Air Force, and he will graduate with my bachelor’s degree in Electrical and Computer Engineering in May of 2021.
-He hopes to be part of Air Force Engineering or Space Operations.
+Bacon commissioned as a 2nd Lt. in the Air Force, and graduated with a bachelor’s degree in Electrical and Computer Engineering in May of 2021.
+He is now a Computer Developmental Engineer (62E1C) with the 90th Cyberspace Operations Squadron.

 2014 - 2015 National Young Marine of the Year